yennster/ei-vr-explorer-web/README.md

 where the only custom block is the
 [Unity Sentis bundle](https://github.com/yennster/ei-unity-sentis-block);
 it'd be wrong for an org with multiple unrelated custom deployment blocks.

-When EI fixes `/deployment/targets` to surface custom org blocks (with their display names), remove the history-scan branch in `pickPreferredTarget`.
-Tracking issue: report to the Edge Impulse team — update this README when filed.

 ## CI